vazome/mlops-zoomcamp-epam/05-monitoring/README.md

 `project_folder/dashboards` (05-monitoring/dashboards)

-We put it in the `./dashboards` so that it loads into Grafana since we mapped the volume.
+We put it in the `./dashboards` so that it loads into Grafana since we mapped the volume, we can also utilize [CI/CD](https://grafana.com/docs/grafana/latest/observability-as-code/foundation-sdk/dashboard-automation/) for dashboard autoprovisioning.